simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-threat-intelligence/index.en.md

 There are many sources of threat intelligence feeds available, including crowd-sourced collections, aggregator services, and highly respected threat intelligence services.
 By using these sources of threat intelligence feeds, organizations can stay up-to-date on potential threats and protect themselves from cyberattacks.

-In conclusion, threat intelligence is an essential tool for organizations to effectively protect themselves from cyber threats.
-By leveraging threat intelligence feeds and following best practices, organizations can stay ahead of potential threats and minimize their risk of a cyberattack.
+Wrapping up, threat intelligence is an essential tool for organizations to effectively protect themselves from cyber threats.
+By using threat intelligence feeds and following best practices, organizations can stay ahead of potential threats and minimize their risk of a cyberattack.